mvolkmann/blog/src/swift/Localization.md

 For example, the key "app-overview" could have the English translation "This app provides weather forecasts in a delightful way."

+### Translations

+To add or edit translations for a given language:

+- Select the Project Navigator.
+- Select the string catalog file, typically named `Localized.xcstrings`.
+- Select a language on the left side of the string catalog editor.
+- Select a key.
+- Enter or modify the translation text for the key.

+For languages that are missing translations, a percentage of supplied translations is displayed after the language name.
+Once all the translations for a language are supplied, the percentage is replaced by a green check mark.

+The last column in the translations tables indicates the state of the translations which can be one of the following:

+- "NEW" - found in code, but no translation has been supplied yet
+- "STALE" - no longer found in code, but a translation has been supplied
+- NEEDS REVIEW - someone marked the translation as needing review by right-clicking the row and selecting "Mark for Review"

+After a translation that needs review is reviewed, right-click it and select "Mark as Reviewed".

+To delete a translation, select it and press the delete key.
+This removes the key from all languages, not just from the currently selected language.

 ### Manual Keys

 Translations can be manually added to string catalog.